Top China leader says Catholics must act 'independently'

-BEIJING (AP) — One of China’s top leaders has told Chinese Catholics that they need to operate “independently” of outside forces and promote socialism and patriotism through religion.
+BEIJING (AP) — One of China’s top leaders told Chinese Catholics that they need to operate “independently” of outside forces and promote socialism and patriotism through religion.

-Yu Zhengsheng’s Thursday speech came at the end of a meeting of China’s official Catholic Church that was being closely watched by the Holy See.
+Yu Zhengsheng’s Thursday speech came at the end of a meeting of China’s official Catholic church that was being closely watched by the Holy See.
 Yu is one of seven members of the Politburo Standing Committee, China’s top decision-making body.
+His speech could be a measure of how much Beijing is willing to yield in potential dialogue with the Holy See.

-State media reported that Yu called on Catholic churches to adhere to “socialism with Chinese characteristics.”
+State media reported that Yu called on Catholic churches to adhere to “socialism with Chinese characteristics,” — a term that describes China’s model of development, which for decades has favored economic liberalization but not political reform.
+China’s ruling Communist Party is officially atheistic.
+Yu also said Chinese Catholics should adhere “to the correct direction of development.”

-China and the Vatican have long clashed over whether the party-controlled Chinese church could appoint bishops and administer churches outside the authority of the Holy See.
+China and the Vatican have long clashed over whether the party-controlled Chinese church could operate outside the pope’s authority.
+Beijing severed relations with the Holy See in 1951, shortly after the Communist Party took power, and officially allows worship only in state-sanctioned churches.
+Many of China’s estimated 12 million Catholics are thought to worship in underground congregations.

 Most Read Stories